 Who We Are

-Our website has a wealth of information about upcoming events, there’s news, and links about how to keep connected via Facebook, Twitter, RSS feed, and LinkedIn.
-Your membership fee will help to support the Association’s many important activities including sponsorship of the New York State GIS Conference and Geospatial Summit, scholarships, training, certification and awards.
+Our website has a wealth of information about upcoming events.
+There’s news, and links about how to keep connected via Facebook, Twitter, RSS feed, and LinkedIn, Instagram, etc. Your membership fee will help to support the Association’s many important activities including sponsorship of the New York State GIS Conference and Geospatial Summit, scholarships, training, certification and awards.
 If you have any questions that you can’t find answered on the website please contact us using the contact link in the footer at the bottom of the page.

 There are many opportunities available through the Association and the numerous regional GIS user groups to help you connect with others and learn more about the technology.
 Please consider participating in one or more of our committees.
 Your voice and perspective are important to the growth of this organization.

 The NYS GIS Association is governed by a set of bylaws.

 You join with hundreds of other GIS professionals across New York State and beyond, who are working to advance the GIS profession and their careers.
 The NYS GIS Association provides career support though job listings, and networking through regional and state meetings; continuing education credits through membership, committee participation, free educational opportunities, presentation opportunities, webinars, our YouTube channel, technical workshops, and conferences.
 We present a one premier event each year, alternating between the GeoCon and the Geospatial Summit.
 As a member you join hundreds of individuals who share your interest and passion for G